Stabbing of George Harrison: Harrison's health following the attack

 Harrison's injuries from the Friar Park attack were more severe than was reported in the press and led to the removal of a portion of one of his lungs.
 Within a year, the throat cancer that he had beaten in 1998 returned in the form of lung cancer.
 Harrison died on 29 November 2001 at a property belonging to Paul McCartney in Beverly Hills, California, at age 58.
 Having seen Harrison looking so healthy beforehand, those in his social circle believed that the attack irrevocably altered his health and caused the cancer's return.

 Keith Richards told Rolling Stone magazine, "I think he probably would have beaten the cancer if it wasn't for the blade [...]
 I mean, we know that he didn't die from [being stabbed], but I'm sure that it sort of broke down his resistance to what he had to deal with".

 Harrison's Travelling Wilburys bandmate Tom Petty told Rolling Stone, "[His death is] so much easier for me than if he had died that night in the attack.
 I don't think I could have dealt with that.
 I told him so.
 When I put on my TV the morning he was stabbed, it looked like he had died, there were so many biographical things coming up on the TV.
 After that, I told him, 'I already kind of went through your death.'
 And I said, 'Just do me a favor and don't die that way, because I just can't handle it.'
 He said he promised me he wasn't going out that way".

 Harrison's son Dhani said of the attack: "It definitely took years off of his life, you know.
-If you’re trying to fight cancer and then you’re trying to stay alive from something like that, it’s gotta take it out of you."
+If you’re trying to fight cancer and then you’re trying to stay alive from something like that, it's gotta take it out of you."

 Public reactions

 McCartney issued a short statement after the attack, saying "Thank God that both George and Olivia are all right.
 I send them all my love."

 Ringo Starr, the Beatles' drummer, provided a similar statement wishing well for Harrison and his family, and Beatles producer George Martin stated that he was "appalled" at the attack and opined about Harrison's recent reclusivity.

-According to Harrison's son Dhani, George himself had reacted sarcastically to the attack, stating that "he wasn't a burglar, and he certainly wasn't auditioning for the Traveling Wilburys."
+According to Harrison's son Dhani, George himself had reacted drily to the attack, stating that "he wasn't a burglar, and he certainly wasn't auditioning for the Traveling Wilburys."

 When asked if he was impressed at the defense of George made by Harrison's wife, Tom Petty said "When I heard about it, I sent George a fax, and it just said, 'Aren't you glad you married a Mexican girl?'
 Olivia really kicked ass."